pirminpfammatter/website/content/english/home/experience.md

     description: |2-

         * Coaching for employees
-        * Assesment of current Corporate Health Management
+        * Assessment of current Corporate Health Management
         * Courses on Learning and Motivation for employees
         * Developing a broschure on mental health